DKW F1: Origins

-In October 1930 the company’s Danish born chief, Jørgen Skafte Rasmussen, mandated his development team at the Zwickau plant to design a small car that could be powered by a DKW motorbike engine and built at the plant.
-Rasmussen also specified front wheel drive, independent suspension and a chassis with a very low centre of gravity.
-The car should be popular and cheap.
+In October 1930 the company's Danish born chief, Jørgen Skafte Rasmussen, instructed his development team at the Zwickau plant to design a small, cheap people's car, that could be powered by an existing DKW motorcycle engine, and built at the plant.

+Rasmussen specified an innovative design, with good road-holding qualities, thus he required a chassis with the lowest possible centre of gravity, featuring front-wheel drive, and independent suspension.
+He gave his crew a very short timeline six weeks to draw up a design, and prepare three running prototypes.

 Development and launch

-After just six weeks the team designed a 2 + 1 seater roadster which weighed 450 kg with the 25 litre fuel tank full, and which offered exceptional driving qualities.
-In addition to undertaking the design work, the team had already prepared three test vehicles.
-This would be the car which appeared at the Berlin Motor Show in February 1931 with an open topped steel body and a 494 cc two-cylinder two-stroke engine.
-By the time, later in the same year, that cars were available for sale the design had acquired a stronger drive shaft mechanism and a timber frame body coated in imitation leather.
-Light weight and low cost remained priorities.
-The car cost approximately 1700 RM.
+After just six weeks the team designed a 2 + 1 seater roadster with a curb weight of 450 kg including a full fuel tank of 25 litres, which offered improved driving dynamics and more speed.
+In addition to undertaking the design work, the team had prepared the three test vehicles in the time given.
+Called the FA in this pre-series form, this was the car which appeared at the Berlin Motor Show in February 1931 with an open topped steel body, and a 494 cc two-cylinder two-stroke engine.

+By the time, later in the same year, that cars were in production for sale, the design had been altered with a stronger drive shaft mechanism, and a simpler, cheaper timber frame body, clad in imitation leather.
+Light weight and low cost remained the priorities.
+The car cost approximately 1700 Reichsmark.

-In addition to the 494 cc engine, a slightly larger 584 cc was offered, providing 11 kW (15 PS) of advertised maximum power.
-In the event, no DKW F1 “Type F500” fitted with the smaller engine was ever sold.
-The approximately 4,000 F1s that were sold all came powered by the larger “Type 600” engine.
-Nevertheless, sales brochures dating from the summer of 1932 still included both engine sizes, which enabled the manufacturer to advertise an eye catchingly low starting price for the car.
+In addition to the 494 cc engine, a slightly larger 584 cc was developed, providing 11 kW (15 PS) of advertised maximum power.
+In the event, none of the smaller-engined DKW F1 Type F500 was ever sold.
+The approximately 4,000 F1s that were sold all came powered by the larger Type 600 engine.
+Nevertheless, sales brochures dating from the summer of 1932 still included both engine sizes, which enabled the manufacturer to advertise an "eye catchingly low" starting price for the car.